dynamodb-toolbox/dynamodb-toolbox/README.md

 ### attribute(attribute)

-Returns the Table's attribute name for the suppled `attribute`.
+Returns the Table's attribute name for the supplied `attribute`.
 The `attribute` must be a `string` and can be either a valid attribute name or alias.

 ### parse(input [,include])